Do I Need CPAP If I Snore

 Avoid taking sedatives (such as sleeping pills) before going to bed to avoid aggravating snoring.

-Surgery can be performed to remove excess soft tissue and fat tissue to expand and reshape the pharyngeal cavity.
+If the soft palate or uvula is too long, excess soft tissue and fat can be surgically removed to widen and reshape the pharyngeal cavity.

 Tips To Prevent Snoring